danakj/danakj.github.io/_posts/2023-08-28-push-back-unchecked.md

 that this is both necessary and good.
 And I agree.

 This blog, and my efforts in the C++ language space, are all around reducing the negative impact of Undefined Behaviour and eliminating memory-safety bugs.
-So the above may seem counter-intuitive at first glance.
+So the above may seem counterintuitive at first glance.

 I recently argued that the nature of the C++ standard library is basically [to expose Undefined